philippebonita/bonita-doc/md/database-configuration.md

 As suggested earlier, if you use the BDM (Business Data Model) feature to store business data related to the scope of your applications and processes, you will need to configure two databases: one for Bonita BPM Platform configuration data and engine data, and one for business data.

 Here are the steps to follow:
-    1. Create the database(s)
+    1. Create the database
     2. Customize RDBMS to make it work with Bonita BPM
-    3. Add the JDBC driver to the bundle
+    3. Add the JDBC driver to the bundle if the database is proprietary
-    4. Configure the bundle with database information
+    4. Configure the bundle with database information Each one will be detailed further down this page.

 ::: warning
 All RDBMSs require specific customization, which must be done before you complete your installation.
 If you do not complete the specific configuration for your RDBMS, your installation may fail.